lixpaulian/micro-http-client/README.md

 * MIT

 ## Package
 The software is provided as an xPack and can be added to an Eclipse based project (however, the `include` and `source` paths must be manually added to the project in Eclipse).
 For more details on xPacks see https://github.com/xpacks.
 The installation script requires the helper scripts that can be found at https://github.com/xpacks/scripts.

 Note that currently the xpacks project is undergoing structural changes and therefore the `scripts` directory will be deprecated.
 Of course, the files can be also manually added to any project.

 ## Dependencies
 This software depends on the following package, available as xPack:
 * µOS++ (https://github.com/micro-os-plus/micro-os-plus-iii)

 In addition, the software requires a TCP/IP stack and, if https is also envisaged, an SSL library.
-The project has been developed using the combination of LwIP and mbdedTLS.
+The project has been developed using the combination of LwIP and mbedTLS.
 These packages have been forked from their respective repositories as follows:

 * LwIP version 2.1.4 (https://git.savannah.nongnu.org/git/lwip.git)
 * mbedTLS version 2.28.2 LTS (https://github.com/ARMmbed/mbedtls.git)